jeet-dot-dev/ResuMate/README.md

 - Interview anxiety and confidence issues
 - Limited feedback on interview performance

-Our solution helps new graduates get comfortable with the interview process, boosting their confidence so they can give fear-free interviews in real-world scenarios.
+ResuMate is an AI-powered interview platform designed to help new graduates master the art of interviewing.
+By simulating real-world interview scenarios with intelligent feedback, we empower users to build confidence, improve their communication skills, and face real interviews without fear.

 ## 🛠️ Tech Stack

 ### Frontend
 - React 19